AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Room Management/agora_chat_restful_chatroom.md

 ## Retrieving a chat room announcement

-Retrieves the announcement of one specific chat room.
+Retrieves the announcement text for the specified chat room.

 ### HTTP request